 Element 7.1.1.
-There is a single individual with assigned supervisory responsibilities in housekeeping.
+There is at least a single individual who is responsible for overseeing housekeeping for each institution.
 [Core element]

 Element 7.1.2.
 There are written procedures for cleaning and disinfection of care areas and equipment.
 [Core element]